Apply for Future Fisher Program

 - Be a resident of PEI, age 18 years or older

-- Have purchased a class ‘A’ lobster licence, after January 1, 2009
+- Have purchased a class ‘A’ lobster license, after January 1, 2009, and not to have held a Class A lobster license in previous years.

-- Hold a Class A lobster licence, or working towards ownership of one.
-(One applicant per fleet only.)
+- Hold a Class A lobster license.
+(One applicant per fleet only, must be the license holder.)

 What support is offered through the Future Fisher Program?